-Consumer Products cover a broad range of items including consumer durables, non-durables and soft goods.
-This category covers merchandise for daily use by private individuals or households, such as cleaning products, household pesticides, personal care products and food, among others.
+Consumer Products cover a broad range of products including consumer durables, non-durables and soft goods.
+Included in this industry category is merchandise for daily use ordinarily bought by individuals or households for private consumption.
+The industry includes companies that design, manufacture and/or market cleaning products, household pesticides, personal care products and food among others.

 |Regulatory Agencies||Applicable Federal Laws|